Mcilhaggis/tetris-3D-R3F/README.md

-when a line of blocks is removed the score goes up - done when the line is met it's game over and an overlay appears with a replay button - done when the replay button is clicked the score goes to zero and the blocks start to fall - done
+when a line of blocks is removed the score goes up - done when the line is met it's game over and an overlay appears with a replay button - done when the replay button is clicked the score goes to zero and the blocks start to fall - done There is an upper limit, defined by a visual line - done more than a single blok should be possible as a game play token - done

 TO DO:
-the place that the block is potioned above shouold illuminate to indicate placement the edges of the blocks should be a darker colour blocks should be different shapes randomly block must be able to rotate, pressing R
+the place that the block is potioned above shouold illuminate to indicate placement the edges of the blocks should be a darker colour blocks that are gouped together should not fall seperated blocks should be different shapes randomly block must be able to rotate, pressing R add a pause feature
-There is an upper limit, defined by a visual line add a pause feature